bduplanty/bduplanty.github.io/_posts/2023-09-23-savingMarples.md

 _I polished the top side and side bevels as well._

-I moved on to the stope with the bevel and main blade of the chisel.
+I moved on to the strope with the bevel and main blade of the chisel.

 ![IMG_8106](../assets/images/SavingMarples/IMG_8106.jpeg){: width="320px"}